September 2, 2023

 Dress for the Occasion

 In most cases, the invitation will outline the dress code.
-Wedding attire can range from casual to black-tie, although in some cases (such as a wedding with a particular theme), there may be recommendations for certain colors or styles of clothing.
+Wedding attire can range from casual to black-tie, although in some cases (such as a wedding with a particular theme), there may be recommendations for certain colours or styles of clothing.
 Unless it is specifically stated, avoid any white or cream-toned garments, or black.

 Plus Ones